 - Get a job offer: A job offer from a Canadian employer will give you 200 additional points.

 - Get education in Canada: If you complete a recognized degree or diploma in Canada, you can get up to 30 extra points.

-- Apply for PR with your spouse: Applying for the visa with your spouse can give you both additional points.
+- Apply for permanent residency with your spouse: Applying for permanent residency with your spouse can give you both additional points.
 Your spouse’s language proficiency will be worth 20 points, while the level of education and Canadian work experience can amount to 10 points under each category.
 So, you can get up to 40 points to add to your CRS score.